webwurst/understanding-kubernetes-concepts/Understanding Basic Kubernetes Concepts.md

 ### Enter Services

-As mentioned in the [first blog post](https://blog.giantswarm.io/understanding-basic-kubernetes-concepts-i-introduction-to-Pods-labels-replicas/) in this series, Pods are ephemeral and bound to get killed and started by replica sets (or replication controllers) dynamically.
-Thus, communicating with a pod or groups thereof calls for a concept that abstracts away the ephemeral pod.
+As mentioned in the first chapter, Pods are ephemeral and bound to get killed and (in case a controller, e.g. a Deployment, manages them) restarted dynamically.
+Thus, communicating with a Pod or groups thereof calls for a concept that abstracts away the ephemeral Pod.

-This is where services come in.
+This is where Services come in.
 They are a basic concept that is especially useful when working with microservice architectures as they decouple individual services from each other.
 For example service A accessing service B doesn't know what kind of and how many Pods are actually doing the work in B. The actual Pods and even their implementation could change completely.

 ### How Services Work